24 Causal influence and DAGs

 The test of a first rate intelligence is the ability to hold two opposed ideas in the mind at the same time, and still retain the ability to function.

 The statistical thinker is often in the position of having to keep in mind two or more hypotheses about the causal connections in a system.
 Different hypotheses may lead to different conclusions.
 DAGs provide a way to write down a causal hypothesis and, as we will see, choose appropriate covariates for uncovering a particular causal link or pathway.
 When different hypotheses lead to different choices of covariates, the statistical thinker has to retain the ability to function, recognizing the conditional truth of the conclusions derived from each hypothesis.
-Ideally, when faced with contradictory conclusions conditioned on different hypotheses, the statistical thinker can use a clever choice of covariates or an experiment (Lesson 26) to resolve the issue.
+Ideally, when faced with contradictory conclusions conditioned on different hypotheses, the statistical thinker can use a clever choice of covariates or an experiment (Lesson sec-experiment) to resolve the issue.

 Pathways

 A DAG is a network.
 In a complicated roadway network like the street grid in a city or the highway system, there is usually more than one way to get from an origin to a destination.
 In the language of DAGs, we use the word “pathway” to describe a particular route between the origin and destination.
-Even a simple DAG, like that in Figure 24.1, can have multiple pathways, like the two we identified in the previous section between drug and mortality.
+Even a simple DAG, like that in Figure fig-drug-mortality-dag, can have multiple pathways, like the two we identified in the previous section between drug and mortality.

 A good metaphor for a DAG is a network of one-way streets.
 On a one-way street, you can drive your car in one direction but not the other.
 In a DAG, influence flows in only one direction for any given link.